Islam during the Ming dynasty

 As the Yuan dynasty ended, many Mongols as well as the Muslims who came with them remained in China.
 Most of their descendants took Chinese names and became part of the diverse cultural world of China.
 During the following Ming rule (1368–1644), Muslims truly adopted Chinese culture.
 Most became fluent in Chinese and adopted Chinese names and the capital, Nanjing, became a center of Islamic learning.
 As a result, the Muslims became "outwardly indistinguishable" from the Chinese.

 The Ming dynasty saw the rapid decline in the Muslim population in the sea ports.
 This was due to the closing of all seaport trade with the outside world except for rigid government-sanctioned trade.

+History

 Integration

-As a result of increasing isolationism by the Ming dynasty, immigration from Muslim countries slowed down drastically however, and the Muslims in China became increasingly isolated from the rest of the Islamic world, gradually becoming more sinicized, adopting the Chinese language and Chinese dress.
+As a result of increasing isolationism by the Ming dynasty, immigration from Muslim countries slowed down drastically, and the Muslims in China became increasingly isolated from the rest of the Islamic world, gradually becoming more sinicized and adopting the Chinese language and Chinese dress.
 Muslims became fully integrated into Chinese society.
 One interesting example of this synthesis was the process by which Muslims changed their names.